lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 > rid identifies the recipient's certificate or public key.

-> kem identifies the KEM algorithm; it MUST contain one of the CompositeML-KEM identifiers listed in {{sec-alg-ids}}.
+> kem identifies the KEM algorithm; it MUST contain one of the Composite ML-KEM identifiers listed in {{sec-alg-ids}}.

 > kemct is the ciphertext produced for this recipient.